-Neuberger Berman Canada ULC ("NB Canada") is registered with the Ontario Securities Commission as a portfolio manager, investment fund manager, exempt market dealer and commodity trading manager.
-NB Canada is also registered as a portfolio manager and exempt market dealer in Alberta, British Columbia, Manitoba, New Brunswick, Nova Scotia, Ontario, Québec and Saskatchewan and an investment fund manager in Quebec and Newfoundland and Labrador.
+Neuberger Berman Canada ULC ("NB Canada") is registered with the Securities and Exchange Commission ("SEC") as an investment adviser.
 NB Canada is an indirect subsidiary of Neuberger Berman Group LLC ("NBG").
 NBG is a holding company, the subsidiaries of which (collectively referred to herein as the "Firm" or "Neuberger Berman") provide a broad range of global investment solutions - equity, fixed income, multi-asset class and alternatives - to institutions and individuals through products including separately managed accounts, registered funds and private investment vehicles.
-As a global investment firm providing various advisory, brokerage and other services, the Firm engages in and will continue to engage in activities that conflicts with the interests of its clients and their investments.
+As a global investment firm providing various advisory, brokerage and other services, the Firm engages in and will continue to engage in activities that conflicts with the interests of its retail clients and their investments.

 Generally, a conflict of interest involves a scenario that could create an incentive for NB Canada or its portfolio managers, in their capacity as supervised persons of NB Canada ("NB Canada Advisers"), to serve one interest over another interest or obligation.
-Conflicts of interest that arise include the Firm, NB Canada or NB Canada Advisers serving the interest of NB Canada or the Firm over that of a client, NB Canada or NB Canada and the Firm over that of a client, NB Canada or NB Canada and or NB Canada and or the Firm over the interest of one client or group of clients over those of other clients, or NB Canada Advisers serving their own interests over those of the Firm, NB Canada or its clients.
+Conflicts of interest that arise include the Firm, NB Canada or NB Canada Advisers serving the interest of NB Canada or the Firm over that of a retail client, NB Canada or NB Canada Advisers serving the interest of other clients, or NB Canada Advisers serving their own interests over those of other clients, or NB Canada Advisers serving their own interests over those of the Firm, NB Canada or its retail clients.

-The following summarizes certain conflicts of interest that exist with respect to NB Canada's business and its clients.
-The Firm has adopted policies and procedures reasonably designed to comply with applicable law and reduce and manage many of the conflicts described below, but it cannot eliminate or mitigate all conflicts.
+The following summarizes certain conflicts of interest that exist with respect to NB Canada's business and its retail clients.
+The Firm has adopted policies and procedures reasonably designed to comply with applicable law (including their fiduciary duty under ERISA (as defined below)) and reduce and manage many of the conflicts described below, but it cannot eliminate or mitigate all conflicts.
+Please see NB Canada's Form ADV, Part 2A brochure at https://staging.nb.com/en/us/regulatory-disclosures/form-adv-part-2a-canada-ulc or contact your NB Canada Adviser for additional information regarding NB Canada and its advisory services, or your investment advisory account(s).